A Tidy Framework and Infrastructure to Systematically Assemble Spatio-temporal Indexes from Multivariate Data: Introduction

 Indexes are commonly used to combine and summarize different sources of information into a single number for monitoring, communicating, and decision-making.
 They serve as critical tools across the natural and social sciences.
 Examples include the Air Quality Index, El Niño-Southern Oscillation Index, Consumer Price Index, QS University Rankings, and the Human Development Index.
 In environmental science, climate indexes are produced by major monitoring centers, like the United States Drought Monitor and National Oceanic and Atmospheric Administration, to facilitate agricultural planning and early detection of natural disasters.
 In economics, indexes provide insight into market trends through combining prices of a basket of goods and services.
 In social sciences, indexes are used to monitor human development, gender equity, or university quality.
-The problem is that every index is developed in its own unique way, by different researchers or organizations, and often indexes designed for the same purpose cannot easily be compared.